domvwt/msc-thesis/thesis/thesis.md

 it is not surprising to find that no such data is available in the public domain.

 In the following section we detail the public data sources used in this study and the steps necessary for processing them.
-We further propose a method for simulating anomalous business ownership structures using this publically available data.
+We further propose a method for simulating anomalous business ownership structures using this publicly available data.

 ## External Sources